c3-suzuki/rabbitmq-website/site/oauth2-examples-multiresource.md

 # Use multiple OAuth 2.0 servers and/or audiences

-Demonstrate how to authenticate using OAuth 2.0 protocol and several OAuth resources on the following flows:
+Demonstrate how to authenticate using OAuth 2.0 protocol and several OAuth resources using the following flows:

 * Access AMQP protocol
 * Access Management UI